 Why use briquettes

-Briquettes are easy to use and burn very constant.
-This makes them great for longer cooking sessions in combination with wood-chips.
+Briquettes are easy to use and burn very constantly.
+This makes them great for longer cooking sessions in combination with wood chips.

-Lump charcoal burns faster and hotter and has less ashes, but the temperature is harder to control at a steady temperature.
+Lump charcoal burns faster and hotter and has fewer ashes, but the temperature is harder to control at a steady temperature.

 This will give you a lot more options to grill your meat or veggies.